daolympus/daolympus-docs/docs/contracts/02_contract-docs/modules/PRICE/PRICEv1.md

 function getCurrentPrice() external view returns (uint256)
 ```

-Get the current price of OHM in the Reserve asset from the price feeds
+Get the current price of DAOHM in the Reserve asset from the price feeds